 A synthetic ruby would be clearly identified and labeled on a report in the identification section.

 Residues (e.g. borax glass) are additionally quantified as minor / moderate/ significant residue in healed fissures (and cavities, if present).
 Fissure filling of rubies (e.g. with oil) would be disclosed as ‘minor / moderate / significant amount of oil in fissures at the time of testing’.
-For the correspondency between different terminologies, please also refer to LMHC Information Sheets 1, 3 and 5.
+For the correspondence between different terminologies, please also refer to LMHC Information Sheets 1, 3 and 5.
+If an insignificant amount of filler (e.g. oil, artificial resin) is present in a stone, this is not mentioned on an SSEF report.
+This is in line with international LMHC guidelines.

 Origin determination is an expert opinion.
 At SSEF origin determination relies on the analysis of microscopic features, trace element concentrations, and spectroscopic data of a coloured gemstone.
 The measured data pertaining to a specific client stone is then compared with our extensive reference collection and database of coloured gemstones of known origin, and scientific gemmological literature.